 Road Trip Photo by Wikipedia

 Malaga – Nerja

-Start your adventure in Malaga, and head out towards Nerja with its sandy coves sheltered by the magnificent mountains of Sierra de Almijara .
+Start your adventure in Malaga, and head out towards Nerja with its sandy coves sheltered by the magnificent mountains of Sierra de Almijara.

 Sierra Nevada – Almeira

 Head to the Sierra Nevada National Park, an absolute paradise for outdoor lovers.
 No amount of time spent here could really be enough to explore its lush pine forests and mountains.
-When you’ve finally found the will power to pull away, drive down to the charming port town of Almeira surrounded by majestic mountains which have served as filming locations for many a Western.
+When you’ve finally found the willpower to pull away, drive down to the charming port town of Almeira surrounded by majestic mountains that have served as filming locations for many a Western.
 Move on and experience the dramatic coastline of the Cabo de Gata and its secluded beaches lapped by crystal clear waters.

 Murcia – Seville – Granada